babbel/grumlin/README.md

 This will create a new shortcut that overrides the standard step `addV` and adds default properties to all vertices created by the repository that uses this shortcut.

+Shortcuts also can be overridden, but super() is not available.

 #### Grumlin::Repository
 `Grumlin::Repository` combines functionality of `Grumlin::Sugar` and `Grumlin::Shortcuts` as well as adds a few useful